-Recent research conducted by UPad has shown that 2 bedroom properties for both houses and apartments, bring in the best rental yield, and I know from experience that these types of properties are rented by key workers such as, teachers, nurses, taxi drivers; both white and blue collar workers, who don’t necessarily want to buy their own property, but want a nice place that they can call their home.
+Research conducted by Simply Business has shown that 2 bedroom properties for both houses and apartments, bring in the best rental yield, and I know from experience that these types of properties are rented by key workers such as, teachers, nurses, taxi drivers; both white and blue collar workers, who don’t necessarily want to buy their own property, but want a nice place that they can call their home.

 Reason’s Why Cheap Rental Properties Are Great For First Time Property Investors And Landlords

 Ok, so if you’re a first time investor, cheap properties can really work for you for a number of reasons:

 1. Firstly, lending will be easier.
 If your looking to borrow 40,000.00 as opposed to 200,000.00 because when you start out there will be fewer lenders available to you.
 Once you have some experience with owning a rental property and operating as a landlord, you will find that there will be more lenders that will be willing to do business with you.

 2. There’s a better chance that you will be able to reduce your loan to value to increase your cash flow.
 If you have 30,000.00 to invest for example and you use that as a deposit on a 120,000.00 property you will need a mortgage with a 75% LTV, and you will find that the interest you pay on your mortgage will be higher than if you used your 30,000.00 to purchase a 60,000.00 property and took out a mortgage with a 50% LTV.